Court: Tennessee can enforce Down syndrome abortion ban

 NASHVILLE, Tenn.
 (AP) — A federal appeals court ruled Friday that Tennessee can begin outlawing abortions because of a prenatal diagnosis of Down syndrome, as well prohibit the procedure if it’s based on the race or gender of the fetus.

-Earlier this year, Tennessee Republican Gov. Bill Lee enacted the so-called “reason bans” as part of a sweeping anti-abortion measure that he signed earlier this year.
+Tennessee Republican Gov. Bill Lee enacted the so-called “reason bans” earlier this year as part of a sweeping anti-abortion measure.
 The law gained national attention because it banned abortion as early as six weeks — making it one of the strictest in the country — but it included several other anti-abortion components.

 The law was immediately blocked by a lower federal court just hours after Lee signed it into law.